Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 <div class="divider"></div>

-Click on the 3 dots on the top right hand side of the screen.
-There is an option to send transcript.
-Click on it.
+Click on the 3 dots on the top right-hand side of the screen.
+There is an button labeled Send Transcript.
+Click on this button.

 <figure>